ibmverse/verse-developer/_tutorials/mail.read.markdown

     ![more action button]({{site.baseurl}}/tutorials/img/mailread_more.png)

-    The "Sample 3" action button displays:
+    The "Mail Read Action" action button displays:

     ![action button]({{site.baseurl}}/tutorials/img/mailread_action.png)

-4. Click the "Sample 3" button to open the specified web application in a new window.
+4. Click the "Mail Read Action" button to open the specified web application in a new window.

 <br><br>